arapulido/arapulido.github.io/blog/_posts/2024-08-19-keda-cluster-agent.markdown

 The KEDA Datadog scaler will connect to the Cluster Agent through a Service Account, that will require enough permissions to access the Kubernetes metrics APIs.

-For this example we will work on a specific namespace for everything related to the KEDA Datadog scaler.
+For this example we will create a specific namespace for everything related to the KEDA Datadog scaler:

-1. Create the namespace:

 ```sh
 kubectl create ns datadog-keda
 ```

-2. Create a service account that will be used to connect to the Cluster Agent:
+We will create a service account that will be used to connect to the Cluster Agent, a ClusterRole to read the external metrics API, and we will bind both.

+Create the service account:

 ```sh
  kubectl create sa datadog-metrics-reader -n datadog-keda
 ```

-3. Create a ClusterRole that can read the Kubernetes metrics APIs:
+Create a ClusterRole that can at least read the Kubernetes metrics APIs:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1